This is Part 2 of the preceding TTL BL page.

 The TTL BL D-lens algorithm is that when the metered flash attempts to use more power than Guide Number says is appropriate for the distance (maybe TTL BL metered a distant dark background), TTL BL pulls the flash power back to match the D-lens reported distance (a safety factor preventing overexposure, computed with Guide Number).
 Problem is, D-lens distance is crude, and some lenses are simply not correct, and none are precise.
 TTL BL exposure depends on metered value, but if the Reported lens distance is less than actual distance, then flash level will be pulled back (TTL BL direct flash only).
 If Reported distance is Infinity, or any value greater than actual distance, then the undisturbed metered value is used.
 I am making this next part up, but FWIW, my notion is thinking there may be a limit to the maximum correction allowed due to D-lens.
 Some of the results are bad, but not quite as bad as the numbers would suggest.

 The SB-400, SB-700, the internal flash, and Commander remote flashes do only TTL BL by system default (when their menu selects the generic TTL (Through The Lens metering), it is TTL BL.
-The Exif reports TTL BL (in the Exif Flash Data section, at the end - but Adobe omits that.
+The Exif reports TTL BL mode (in the Exif Flash Data section, at the end — but Adobe Saves omit that.
 Check your original file with another Exif viewer.)
 Spot metering does override any TTL BL to be TTL (but it also does Spot metering too).

 Flash GN mode is shown as a comparison, because it is usually about accurate exposure for direct flash, when the accurate actual measured distance is given to GN mode.
 My notion is that GN mode is what it probably ought to look like.
 GN mode and TTL mode are not affected by D-lens distance, but the D lens reported value is still shown here, to indicate that sometimes it is variable at each shutter press (focus seeking I think).
 The camera focuses by rotating the lens for the best appearance in the pixels.